Mokoia Campus is fortunate to have a marae on campus. Named Tangatarua, which translates to "two peoples, together in one place in one land."

 Marae Ihenga Carving

-The tekoteko (carved figurehead at the apex of the wharenui) is Ihenga’s great, great, grandfather, Atuamatua.
+The tekoteko (carved figurehead at the apex of the wharenui) is the great, great, grandfather of Ihenga, Atuamatua.
 The kōruru (figurehead below Atuamatua) is Ihenga.
 The poukaiariki [figurehead at the base of the poukaiāwha (centrepole in the mahau or porch)] is Tūmatauenga.
-The amo taha matau (the carved pou on Ihenga’s right) is his father, Tūhoromatakakā.
-The amo taha maui (the carved pou on Ihenga’s left) is his uncle, Kahumatamomoe.
+The amo taha matau (the carved pou on the right of Ihenga) is his father, Tūhoromatakakā.
+The amo taha maui (the carved pou on the left of Ihenga) is his uncle, Kahumatamomoe.

 Marae Back Wall